 Set a site-wide password first

 Before you get started, you'll need to have connected your domain to the Squarespace site in Settings - Domains.
-Then set a password in the Squarespace editor by going to Settings - Security & SSL - Enable Site-Wide Password.
+Then set a password in the Squarespace editor by going to Settings - Site Visibility - Password Protected.
 Set the password and save your updated settings.

 Anyone who visits the site while it is under construction will use this password.